Margaret Moore, MD

 Email: Margaret.Moore@vcuhealth.org

-Margaret Moore, MD is currently an Assistant Professor of Hematopathology at Virginia Commonwealth University.
+Margaret Moore, MD is an assistant professor of pathology at Virginia Commonwealth University Health System.

-Dr. Moore completed medical school, anatomic and clinical pathology residency, and hematopathology fellowship at the University of Virginia (UVA).
+Dr. Moore completed medical school, Anatomic and Clinical Pathology Residency, and Hematopathology Fellowship at the University of Virginia in Charlottesville, Virginia.
 She then practiced as a surgical pathologist and hematopathologist at UVA for one year, prior to accepting her current appointment at VCU.

 Her clinical and research interests include benign and malignant disorders of the blood, bone marrow, and lymphoid tissues.
 She has authored multiple peer-reviewed articles, as well as educational hematopathology modules.
 She enjoys working with trainees of all levels.